beast-dev/doc/pages/beast/reference/beast_clocks.md

 In BEAUti, the supported distributions are log-normal, exponential and gamma distributions.
 Through XML specification, an inverse Gaussian distribution can also be specified (Li and Drummond, 2012).

-{% include image.html file="clocks/relaxedClockBeauti.png" indent="64px" width="640px" alt="strict clock model" caption="" %}
+{% include image.html file="clocks/relaxedClockBeauti.png" indent="64px" width="640px" alt="relaxed clock distributions" caption="" %}

 The relaxed clock implementation in BEAST works by assigning each branch one rate from a fixed number of discrete rates.
 Basically, the underlying distribution is discretized into a number of categories equal to the number of branches and each branch receives a unique evolutionary rate from that discretization.